speed-chaser/movie_api/README.md

    - Allow users to update their personal information such as username, password, email, and date of birth.
    - Users can add or remove movies from their list of favorites.
    - Allow existing users to deregister.
+- **User Profiles**
+   - Users can upload a profile picture and set a bio making their profile more personal.
+   - Users can view a list of all the users and look at other users' profiles and see the favorites they have set.
+   - Users can follow other users.

-## 🚀 Optional Features
+##  Additional Features

 - **Actor Details**: Users can view which actors starred in which movies, and access information about different actors.
-- **Extended Movie Details**: Users can view additional movie information such as release dates and ratings.
-- **User Lists**:
-   - Allow users to create a "To Watch" list in addition to their "Favorite Movies" list.

-## 🔧 Technical Implementations
+##  Technical Implementations

 - Developed using Node.js and Express, following REST architecture principles.
 - Utilizes middleware modules such as body-parser for reading data from requests and morgan for logging.